Connect with us

 The government will spend Sh450 million to build a new railway metro line between the Embakasi Station and Ruai to serve more commuters and enhance service delivery.

-Another metro line will be built between the Athi River Station and the East African Portland Cement at a cost of Sh400 million.
+Another metro line will be built between the Athi River Station and the East African Portland Cement for Sh400 million.
 A third line between Athi River Station and NSSF Mavoko will cost Sh450 million.

 Albert Andeso holds a degree in Civil Engineering from the University of Nairobi.
 He has extensive experience in construction and has been involved in many roads, bridges, and buildings projects.